 Biology is the science of life.
-Our students study the diversity of all life - from viruses and singlecelled microbes to highly complex multicellular organisms such as plants and animals - and the genetics, cell biology, biochemistry and metabolism, molecular biology, developmental biology, morphology (form) and physiology (function) of many organisms.
-Biology students at the Mount have many opportunities to develop valuable analytical and hands-on skills in teaching labs and faculty research labs.
-Faculty conduct research on plant physiology and climate change, fungus/plant ecology, evolutionary and population genetics and plant conservation, and the evolution and development of the head skeleton of vertebrate animals.
+Our students study the diversity of all life - from singlecelled microbes to highly complex multicellular organisms such as plants and animals - and the genetics, cell biology, biochemistry and metabolism, molecular biology, developmental biology, morphology (form) and physiology (function) of many organisms.
+Biology students at the Mount have many opportunities to develop valuable analytical and hands-on skills in teaching labs and in state-of-the-art faculty research labs, preparing them for meaningful careers in science.
+Faculty conduct cutting-edge research on plant physiology, climate change, plant and microbial ecology, evolutionary and population genetics and conservation, and the evolution and development of animals.
+Since 2011, the Biology Department has been home to the NSERC Chair for Women in Science and Engineering Atlantic.

-Chemistry O
+Chemistry 0